C U R R I C U L U M V I T Æ

 1. University of Alberta at Edmonton, Alberta: B.Sc.
 (Hons.) in physics, 1962.
 M.Sc. in nuclear physics: The 2-2-0 positron decay state in Promethium 146, 1966.

-2. University of Edinburgh, Edinburgh Scotland: Ph.D. in organology, Music Faculty: Ruckers.
+2. University of Edinburgh, Edinburgh Scotland: Ph.D. in organology, Music Faculty, now Department of Music: Ruckers.
 A Harpsichord and Virginal Building Tradition, 1983.

 1964 - 1966 - Physics Instructor, Northern Alberta Institute of Technology, Edmonton, Alberta, Canada.